titimoby/pachuino/README.md

 Clone and select the branch corresponding to the desired step.

 * Step 1:
-** load an image encoded using the tool developed by Step: https://gamebuino.com/fr/creations/image-transcoder
+** load an image encoded using the tool developed by Steph: https://gamebuino.com/fr/creations/image-transcoder
 ** display it with the animation